amateurtechguy/AmateurWare/README.md

 A WarioWare styled pixel game where your main goal is to get through levels as fast as you could in each minigame!

-Get through level 5 and win the game!
+Get through as many minigames as you can, it's a free for all! however if you get under 20 you get the loser page👀

 <img width="1145" height="654" alt="Screenshot 2026-08-21 235219" src="https://github.com/user-attachments/assets/c5bf581e-465b-4600-8023-e1a8c9286e05" />